mrjasongorman/cloudflare-dns-update/README.md

 ## Other Variables

-**MY_PUBLIC_IP="$(dig +short myip.opendns.com @resolver1.opendns.com)"**

-This grabs your current public IP address by querying Open DNS.
-This can also be changed to query Googles resolver instead.
-Google it.

 **ZONE_ID**

 This refers to your Zone ID in Cloudflare.
 You'll see this listed at the side of your screen in Cloudflare when you click into a domain.